0NATE4/PatternAnalysis-2025/recognition/layrad-flant5-lora-nchung/README.md

 | **T5-small Full FT** | 0.444 | 0.230 | 0.397 | 0.397 | Full fine-tuning |
 | **FLAN-T5-base LoRA** | **0.696** | **0.496** | **0.640** | **0.640** | LoRA adaptation |

+**Note on ROUGE-L vs ROUGE-Lsum:** These metrics are identical in our results because the BioLaySumm dataset consists of very concise, short summaries (typically 1-3 sentences).
+ROUGE-Lsum computes sentence-level ROUGE-L and averages them, which converges to ROUGE-L when summaries are short.
+This is expected behavior for this dataset and not a calculation error.

 ### Key Findings
 - **FLAN-T5 LoRA achieves 69.6% ROUGE-1** - significantly outperforming both baselines
 - **+37.9 points improvement** over zero-shot baseline